JWimsingues/argo-helm-fast-poc/README.md

 - [Multiple source reference as a target for 2.6](https://github.com/argoproj/argo-cd/issues/15032) - so it should be implemented on 2.6.3, but for some reason, it is not working properly (Aug 13, 2023)
 - [Multiple source beta documentation page](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/) - bêta - so can not be recommanded for production
 - [Config Management Plugins as a CRD approach documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/)
-- Special mention for Red Hat Openshift GitOps operator which is not always following the latest version of ArgoCD: [link to the documentation](https://docs.openshift.com/gitops/1.10/release_notes/gitops-release-notes.html)
+- Special warning for Red Hat Openshift GitOps operator which is not always following the latest version of ArgoCD: [link to the documentation](https://docs.openshift.com/gitops/1.10/release_notes/gitops-release-notes.html)
+- [Environement variables implementation inside a plugin](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#using-environment-variables-in-your-plugin), be careful this is changing from one version to another recently so if you update it, be aware that this might be broken and some prefix might need to be added to your `configManagementPlugin`.